thematic guide to France

 six tourist areas

-coherent areas sharing similarities in terms of their tourist
+coherent areas with similarities in terms of climate, environment and

 regional powers in France :